-It’s safe to say that Starling aren’t just pioneers in banking, but marketing as well.
+It’s safe to say that Starling aren’t just pioneers in banking, but marketing and public relations as well.
 Their well-planned efforts earned them 67.4% positive media coverage for their tube ads, a rare feat for any organisation.

 2. Don’t forget to define your message

 Revolut’s tube adverts in February 2019 were supposed to be quirky, yet many news outlets managed to pick holes in their humour.

 The most obvious misstep is that Revolut’s ads don’t tell you anything about their product.
 There’s no mention of their services, or why they should be picked over their competitors.
 In fact, if you’ve never heard of the brand, you might not even be able to tell that they’re a bank.

 Their PR ad campaign also lacks a defined message.
 What – if any – is their call to action?

 Revolut ended up getting a lot of media coverage for their ads, but for all the wrong reasons.
 Media outlets questioned the bank on the stats they used on their posters; Revolut was forced to admit that they’d made these figures up.

 To make matters worse, a certain Valentine’s Day themed ad drew criticism for shaming single people.

 Revolut’s ineffective tube ads resulted in only 16.6% of their total media coverage being positive.
 This is less than a quarter of the percentage of positive media coverage received by Starling.

 3. The bigger the better